What Is a Safe Deposit Box?

 Informed Trust

-While the contents of your box are private, it’s crucial that at least one trusted person—be it a family member or legal advisor—knows of its existence.
+While the contents of your box are private, make sure that at least one trusted person—be it a family member or legal advisor—knows of its existence.
 They should be aware of the key’s location, access procedures, and the box’s primary contents.
 This becomes essential in emergencies or unexpected events.

 Common Misconceptions about Safe Deposit Boxes